 As someone affected by data processing, you are entitled to various rights in accordance with the GDPR and other legal authorities, which you can hold against us.

-If you wish to claim one of these rights, just send an email to the following email address: firstname.lastname@example.org
+If you wish to claim one of these rights, just send a message to

 In the following, you will find an overview of your rights.

 8.1.
 Right of Access by the Data Subject (Article 15 GDPR)